 Every day, the movement of dangerous goods by rail through our communities puts thousands of Canadians at risk.
 Safe Rail Communities is a non-partisan initiative that advocates for safe, transparent, and regulated rail.
 We are concerned citizens working to prevent rail accidents, and to reduce the impact of dangerous goods derailments.
-We advocate for increased government regulation and enforcement to ensure that Canadian rail safety meets the highest international standards.
+We advocate for increased government regulation and enforcement, recommending that Canadian rail safety meet the highest

 Safe Rail Communities is a national, community-based initiative established in March 2014 by a few concerned neighbours in the west end of Toronto.